-My current practice continues to investigate the themes of identity, gender, deconstructivism and sustainability.
-I am intrigued by the journeys textiles take and fascinated by the wear and tear of my raw materials, and the marks and memories they hold and conceal.
-My raw materials include vintage lace, reclaimed household linen, discarded embroideries, second-hand clothing, old uniforms, and previously worn underwear.
+I have always had a passion for stitching and creating art from cloth, threads and recycled items, selling my first upcycled designs whilst in my teens.
+I am intrigued by the journeys textiles take and am fascinated by the wear and tear of my raw materials, and the marks and memories they hold and conceal.
+I upcycle my materials from second-hand clothing, old household linen, discarded embroideries, old uniforms, and previously worn underwear.